driv/flux-image-updates/README.md

-Since FluxCD pushes updates to the repo you need to fork this repo and mofify a few things before getting started.
+Since FluxCD pushes updates to the repo you need to fork this repo and modify a few things before getting started.

 ### Fix users
 ```